 Some programs may provide training in construction methods, building codes and site planning.
 Coursework in an architectural CAD training program may include trigonometry and physics classes, as well as elements of drafting, geography, engineering and manufacturing.
 Common courses include:

 - Technical illustration and survey drafting

 - Architectural rendering

 Job opportunities may be available in engineering and design firms, construction companies or consulting offices.
 After completing a program in computer-aided architectural design, individuals may choose from the following career options:

 - Architectural CAD technician

 Employment Outlook and Salary Info

-According to PayScale.com, as of September 2019, the salary of a CAD drafter in the field of architectural services ranged from $33,000 to $64,000.
+According to PayScale.com, as of September 2019, the salary of a CAD drafter in the field of architectural services ranged from $34,000 to $64,000.
 According to the U.S. Bureau of Labor Statistics (BLS), architectural and civil drafting was expected to have slower employment growth than other types of drafting, such as electrical and electronics drafting (www.bls.gov).
-Employment in civil and architectural drafting was expected to decline by three percent between 2018 and 2028, according to BLS data.
+Employment in civil and architectural drafting was expected to increase two percent between 2018 and 2028, according to BLS data.

 Architectural drafters interested in enhancing their design and drafting skills can take continuing education courses.
 These courses can improve proficiency in AutoCAD or provide training on new computer-aided design software.
 Prerequisites for these courses may include prior knowledge of drafting or architectural design.